Shield: Shields of Sub-Saharan Africa

 During the 19th century, non-industrial cultures with little access to guns were still using war shields.
 Zulu warriors carried large lightweight shields called Ishlangu made from a single ox hide supported by a wooden spine.
 This was used in combination with a short spear (iklwa) and/or club.
 Other African shields include Glagwa from Cameroon or Nguba from Congo.
+While once primarily used for protection, shields today are mainly ceremonial and artistic objects, symbolizing authority, cultural identity, and heritage.